xuhaiming/xuhaiming.github.io/markdowns/2016-07-10-display-code-using-highlight-js.md

-As a software developer, it is very important to present a good view of example codes on website.
+As a software developer, it is very important to present a good view of example codes on tech website.
-`pre` and `code` tags provide the developers possibility to use HTML on the website, but the styling and keyword highlight still need more effort to do.
+`pre` and `code` tags provide the developers possibility to put code in correct format on the website.
+However, the styling and keyword highlight still need more effort to do.

 Fortunately, there is a great library called Highlight JS can help us achieve this goal.
-Just few lines of code following the [Highlight JS guide](https://highlightjs.org/usage) you will be able to customize your code in the website.
+Just few lines of code following the [Highlight JS guide](https://highlightjs.org/usage) we are able to customize our code in the website.

 Although it is possible to use NPM to install the Highlight JS package, I still prefer to directly reference the JavaScript file because in this case we can customize what are needed to be supported in this library.

+After the DOM and JS has been loaded, we need initialize the Highlight JS functionality:

 ```
 hljs.initHighlightingOnLoad();